-The aerospace engineering program at Wichita State University specializes in the study of both aircraft and spacecraft.
+The Aerospace Engineering (AE) program at Wichita State University specializes in the study of both aircraft and spacecraft.
 Courses are offered in the following general areas:

-Aerodynamics - What keeps the vehicle in the air?
+Aerodynamics (e.g., what keeps the vehicle in the air)

-Stability and Control - What keeps the vehicle on course?
+Stability and Control - (e.g., what keeps the vehicle on course)

 The aerospace engineering curriculum is designed to develop skills in these five areas, as well as in math, physical science, general engineering, digital computation, and written and oral communication.
 When you're a senior, you'll be ready for courses in aerospace design.
 The aerospace engineering department has well-equipped laboratory facilities for required courses and student projects.
 You'll have access to laboratory facilities that are among the finest found in academic institutions nationwide - five wind tunnels, a water tunnel, and structural testing lab.
 College of engineering students also have access to computer laboratories and a campus-wide wireless network.